 Water is possibly our most precious, yet undervalued natural resource.
 This guide will explore how to reduce and recycle water.
 Water conservation is very important since demand is on the rise and some water supplies are declining.
 A safe and secure water supply can no longer be taken for granted, so we must reassess our attitudes toward water.
 By practicing some basic rules of conservation we can play an important part in improving our water quality and reducing the quantity we use.

 Approximately 97% of Earth’s water is salt water.
-That leaves only about 3% that is freshwater for meeting the needs of people, animals, and plants.
+That leaves only about 3% of that as freshwater for meeting the needs of people, animals, and plants.
 Of that 3% less than a quarter is available for us to use.
-The rest is frozen solid in glacier and in the polar ice caps.
+The rest is frozen solid in glaciers and in the polar ice caps.
 This should make you think twice the next time you flush the toilet, brush your teeth, or drink a glass of water.
-If we keep the surface water and ground water in good condition, we can all play a part in conserving this precious resource.
+If we keep the surface water and groundwater in good condition, we can all play a part in conserving this precious resource.

 On average, every Canadian uses about 350 litres (80 gallons) each day – just indoors.
 During the summertime, lawn watering and car washing can increase water use by up to 50%.